 This immersion introduces students to the language, customs, and cultural aspects (history, art, literature, politics, anthropology, and music) of Italy.
 The immersion consists of three language courses or two language courses and one culture course.
 Students with previous language skills must consult the minor adviser for placement evaluation before they register.

 This immersion introduces students to the language, customs, and cultural aspects (history, art, literature, politics, anthropology, and music) of Japan.
 The immersion consists of three language courses or two language courses and one culture course.
-Students with previous language skills must consult the minor adviser for placement evaluation before they register.
+Students with previous language skills must consult the minor advisor for placement evaluation before they register.

 This immersion introduces students to the language, customs, and cultural aspects (history, art, literature, politics, anthropology, and music) of Spain and Spanish-speaking countries.
 The immersion consists of three language courses or two language courses and one culture course.
 Students with previous language skills must consult the minor adviser for placement evaluation before they register.